alire-project/ada_spark_workflow/README.md

 - First create and account and log-in: https://about.codecov.io/
 - Click on "Not Yet Setup" (#1 below) to show the list of repositories available.
 - Click on "setup repo" (#2 below) to enable codecovio on the new repository
-- If the GitHub repository is public, you don't have to anything more
+- If the GitHub repository is public, you don't have to do anything more

 ![](https://files.readme.io/6438f9d-Screen_Shot_2022-04-13_at_9.28.09_AM.png)